slaclab/rtems-init/README.md

 ## Supported BSPs

-Tested on: RTEMS-beatnik, RTEMS-pc686-qemu
+Tested on: beatnik (mvme6100), mvme3100, uC5282, pc686-qemu

 ## Simulating with QEMU

-rtems-init can run on QEMU using the RTEMS-pc686-qemu target.
+rtems-init can run on QEMU using the pc686-qemu target.
 Other targets may work, but I haven't tested them.

-First, build the target using `ninja -C build-cmake/build-rtems6-pc686-qemu`
+First, build the target using `ninja -C build-cmake/build-rtems7-pc686-qemu`

 Run with `./tests/run-qemu-i386.sh`